Differences Between Cash Flow and Free Cash Flow

 What is Free Cash Flow?

-How to compute free cash flow?
+How to calculate free cash flow?

 This is of utmost importance because then only we would under how free cash flow is relevant in calculating the valuation of a business.